-For providers needing to activate or deactivate users in REMI, the forms are located on MSHN's website at SUD Providers page.
+For providers needing to activate or deactivate users in REMI, the forms are located on MSHN's website at SUD Providers page under the REMI Knowledge Services heading.

 Mid-State Health Network expects deactivation notices will occur immediately following the completion of employment for any staff utilizing REMI.